Green Factories (procurement and production initiatives)

 - In order to prevent ecological damage to rivers and lakes, a risk management system must be established to eliminate highly polluted wastewater

 - Checks are in place to determine the impact on ecosystems such as aquatic habitats of wastewater emitted into public water areas

 - Invasive alien species that are likely to have a negative impact on ecosystems are not planted or sown on the factory's premises

 - When planting trees on factory grounds, management and protection must be accorded to any rare species that are discovered

 Consideration of Water Resources

 Konica Minolta monitors and manages the volume of water use at each site and strives to reduce its total water consumption in line with the reduction targets it has established.

-In fiscal 2013, the Group adopted an analysis method using the World Resources Institute’s (WRI)*1 Aqueduct*2 to conduct a comprehensive risk assessment on usage of water resources at production sites and R&D sites and major suppliers around the world.
+In fiscal 2013, the Group adopted an analysis method using the World Resources Institute’s (WRI)*1 Aqueduct*2 to conduct a comprehensive risk assessment on usage of water resources at the Group’s production sites and R&D sites and major suppliers around the world.
 Every year since, the results have confirmed that the Group has no sites with an extremely high risk.

 In the future, the Group will continue to conduct water risk assessments when establishing new sites and changing the business environment, and it will take measures to reduce water use as necessary.

-Additionally, production sites that use groundwater as their main intake source have set reduction targets with an indicator of the percentage of groundwater use accounted for in production output (i.e., per unit of production).
-They are making efforts to reduce the use of groundwater, such as by turning off the supply of cooling water when production is stopped.
+Additionally, production sites that use groundwater as their main intake source are making efforts to reduce the amount of groundwater used, such as by turning off the supply of cooling water when production is stopped.